 Besides, you can encourage everyone to dress up for the video call.
 Bonus points for those who turn up disguised as Santa!

 This year, we’re sending Christmas cakes, not cards

-Last but not least, if you want to send something sweet to your family, you could also consider sending a Christmas cake rather than a card.
-You can get cakes sent with a personal card across the UK and even abroad.
+Lastly, if you want to send something sweet to your family, you could also consider sending a Christmas cake rather than a card.
+You can get cakes sent with a personal card across the UK and abroad.

 The situation could change at any time.
-But as far as we can say, for now, it doesn’t look like we’re going to have a typical Christmas holiday.
-But don’t let it stop you from spreading some joy with imaginative Christmas cards to lighten up the mood.
+But as far as we can say, it doesn’t look like we’re going to have a typical Christmas holiday.
+But don’t let it stop you from spreading joy with imaginative Christmas cards to lighten the mood.
 Christmas may be different this year, but that doesn’t mean it can’t be jolly!